Todd Hendricks: Early life

+College career

-Todd Hendricks played for Alexandria Area High School in Alexandria, Minnesota as a standout football, basketball and track athlete.
-He went on to play four seasons of college football as receiver, running back and kick returner.
-Hendricks earned all Minnesota College Athletic Conference honors in football and track (Sprints) and was named 1988 JC Gridwire All-American for his all purpose production rushing, receiving and kick returns at Minnesota State Community & Technical College-Fergus Falls.
+Hendricks had to attend junior college because of the low ACT test score and grade point average.
+He earned all Minnesota College Athletic Conference honors in football and track (Sprints) and was named 1988 JC Gridwire All-American for his all purpose production rushing, receiving and kick returns at Minnesota State Community & Technical College-Fergus Falls.
 Hendricks was inducted to the Minnesota College Athletic Conference Hall of Fame in 2015.

 On an athletic scholarship, Hendricks played the final two years of his college football career at the University of Mary Marauders.
 In his senior season, Hendricks earned All Conference honors as a starting receiver and ranked in the top five in the league in receiving.
 Hendricks helped lead the University of Mary to its first ever top 25 final national ranking in 1991 as a team captain.
 Hendricks returned to college and earned his bachelor's degree from the University of Mary in 2000.